Pare people: Traditional medicine

-Traditional appearance
+Description of the Pare in late 19th century

 Traditionally, the Vaghonu were marked by a black streak running from the middle of the forehead to the nose.
 Unmarried warriors were characterised as muscular and their bodies were plastered with grease and a red clay.
 They had different hairstyles: fully shaven, cut at the crown, worn in a thatch hanging down their necks, and twisted into thin dreads (most common).
 The men carried spears and shields and wore a piece of cloth or hide that hung across their breasts.

-In nearby Shighatini, missionaries managed to take a picture (in the year 1902) of the Pare men in traditional clothing; refer to link: Pare Men Wearing Traditional Clothing.

-The women wore a garment of hide fastened around their waist.
+In nearby Shighatini, missionaries managed to take a picture (in the year 1902) of the Pare men in traditional clothing; refer to link: Pare Men Wearing Traditional Clothing.The women wore a garment of hide fastened around their waist.
 They had spirals of iron wire as arm and leg ornaments.
 They also wore large earrings made of beads, thick necklaces of brass and iron-decorated wooden ear stretchers.

+According to Alexandre Le Roy a Frech Catholic missionary who visited the Pare in 1890,describes the Pare as inhabitants of the highlands who value cloth, though it is scarce and often replaced by durable animal skins.
+Women decorate these skins with artistic patterns using shells and glass beads.
+Copper and iron jewelry is widely worn on various parts of the body.
+Men take pride in their appearance, using castor oil for hair and skin care.
+This oil, derived from the castor plant, is essential for protecting against heat and cold.
+Mothers prioritize skin care for their children.
+The Maasai use butter, while the Ndorobo and Boni rely on animal fat from hunting for similar purposes.

+Pare men typically wear a pendant earring, complemented by additional accessories such as bracelets, necklaces, a long pipe, a bamboo snuff box, a knife in the belt, a bow, a leather quiver filled with arrows, and occasionally, a spear.
+A notable item of the Pare attire is a portable seat, made from a thick, oval-shaped cattle skin, secured with a string.
+This versatile seat, both practical and ornamental, is an integral part of their dress, rendering conventional furniture unnecessary.